-Canada (1) U.S. (1) Government influences mortgage underwriting policies primarily through control of insurance eligibility rules Agency insured only if conforming and LTV under 80% Fully insured if loan-to-value (LTV) is over 80% No regulatory LTV limit - can be over 100% Must meet 5-year fixed rate mortgage standards Not government-backed if private insurer defaults Government-backed, on homes under \$1MM Degulation Down-payment over 20% on non-owner occupied properties Regulation CMHC last increased mortgage loan insurance premiums in 2017 by ~15% for new mortgages with LT over 90% -V Minimum down payment for new government-back insured mortgages is 10% for portion of the value of a home being purchased that is between \$500,000 - \$999,000, and 5% below \$500,000 Re-financing cap of 80% on non-insured Consumer Mortgage interest not tax deductible Mortgage interest is tax deductible Behaviour Greater incentive to pay off mortgage Less incentive to pay down mortgage Strong underwriting discipline; extensive documentation Wide range of underwriting and documentation Lender Most mortgages are held on balance sheet requirements Behaviour Conservative lending policies have historically led to low delinquency rates Most mortgages securitized Lenders' Ability to foreclose on non-performing mortgages, with no stay periods Stay period from 90 days to one year to foreclose on non-performing mortgages Recourse Full recourse against borrowers(2) Limited recourse against borrowers in key states
+Canada (1) U.S. (1) Government influences mortgage under primarily through control of insurance eligible.
+Fully insured if loan-to-value (LTV) is over r 80% • No regulatory LTV limit - can be over 100% - Must meet 5-year fixed rate mortgage standards • Not government-backed if private insurer defaults - Government-backed, on homes unde \$1MM Degulation Down-payment over 20% on non-own properties er occupied Regulation CMHC last increased mortgage loan in premiums in 2017 by ~15% for new mover 90% Minimum down payment for new governsured mortgages is 10% for portion home being purchased that is betwee \$999,000, and 5% below \$500,000 of the value of a Re-financing cap of 80% on non-insured Consumer Mortgage interest not tax deductible Mortgage interest is tax deductible Behaviour Greater incentive to pay off mortgage Less incentive to pay down mortgage Strong underwriting discipline; extensive g g Lender Most mortgages are held on balance she Behaviour Conservative lending policies have histo delinquency rates Most mortgages securitized Lenders' Ability to foreclose on non-performing me stay periods rtgages, with no Stay period from 90 days to one year to foreclose on non-performing mortgages Recourse Full recourse against borrowers (2) Limited recourse against borrowers in key states